How to Set Command Output to Variable in Bash [2 Methods]

 set variable to output of a command with option in BashWhen running the script it shows today’s date with the dd/mm format.

-C. The Output of Multiple Commands With Options and Arguments
+C. Setting the Output of Multiple Commands With Options and Arguments

 In Bash script, multiple commands can be used for various purposes in a single line.
-In this example, I will show you how to set the output of multiple commands in a variable.
-And later use that variable for more complex tasks.
+Now, to see how to set the output of multiple commands in a variable and use it later for more complex tasks, go through the script below:

 #!/bin/bash